coddingtonbear/django-mailbox/docs/topics/mailbox_types.rst

 they should be URL-encoded  (for example, if your username includes an ``@``, it should be changed to ``%40`` in your URI).

-If you are using an IMAP Mailbox, you can archive all messages before they are deleted from the inbox.
-To archive emails, add the archive folder name as a query paremeter to the uri.
-For example, if your mailbox has a folder named ``myarchivefolder`` that you would like to copy messages to after processing, add ``?archive=myarchivefolder`` to the end of the URI.
-Also if you want to get new emails from imap folder  other than 'INBOX' (for example, Myfolder) you could specify another uri query parameter: ``?folder=Myfolder``.

 For a verbose example, if you have an account named ``youremailaddress@gmail.com`` with a password of ``1234`` on GMail, which uses a IMAP server of ``imap.gmail.com`` (requiring